diegonti/VASP-MXenes/README.md

 In many cases, the scripts themnselves are well documented and will have a header of explanation and usage.
 The General Workflow scripts, have a [-h] and [--help] flag that indicates also usage and flags.

-Take in mind that this are script developed by a learning master student (myself), and may not serve for general pourpuse calculations.
+Take in mind that this are scripts developed by a learning master student (myself), and may not serve for general pourpuse calculations.

 For any doubts or questions, contact [Diego Ontiveros](https://github.com/diegonti) ([Mail](mailto:diegonti.doc@gmail.com)).